WellesleyMussolini/simple-snake-game/README.md

 # Snake Game

-Project developed by KenzieAcademy in the Python dev week.
+Project developed in Python dev week by KenzieAcademy.